These are excellent Calibration Technician interview questions that lets a potential employee really sell themself.

 Calibration Technician interview questions for First interview:

-- Give me an example of when you involved others in making a decision.
+- Give me an example of when you have done more than required in a course.